Sweetie (1989 film): Production

 Campion wanted to make a low-budget contemporary feature.
 She came up with the character of Sweetie and she and Gerard Lee started writing in February 1987 and finished in May.
 The film was shot in Sydney.

-Release and reception
+For both Lemon and Colston, Sweetie was their film acting debut.
+Both described an immediate connection to each other as well as to Campion, akin to a sisterly relationship.
+The production team itself was heavily dominated by women.